You are here

 No Immediate Relief from Expanded Absentee Voting Opportunities During an Infectious Pandemic Because of Delay in Bringing the Case

 Curtin v.
 Virginia State Board of Elections (Rossie D. Alston, Jr., E.D.
 Va.
 1:20-cv-546)

 Because of the COVID-19 global infectious pandemic, Virginia voters were permitted to vote absentee on account of disability.
 A suit challenging broad absentee voting rights as diluting plaintiffs’ voting rights did not result in immediate relief, because the suit was brought about two months after the guidelines became public.
 After the preliminary injunction decision, plaintiffs voluntarily dismissed the case.

 Subject: Absentee and early voting.
 Topics: Absentee ballots; COVID-19; laches; primary election; case assignment; early voting.

-No Relief from Ballot Petition Signature Requirement During the COVID-19 Pandemic
+No Relief from New York’s Ballot Petition Signature Requirements During the COVID-19 Pandemic

 Subject: Getting on the ballot.
 Topics: Getting on the ballot; COVID-19; matters for state courts; primary election; party procedures.

 No Pandemic Relief from a Ballot Petition Signature Requirement for Signatures Due Very Early in the Pandemic

 Garcia v.
 Griswold (William J. Martinez, D. Colo.
 1:20-cv-1268)

 A prospective primary election candidate sought relief from a state supreme court denying her relief from the ballot petition signature requirement despite social distancing made necessary by a global infectious pandemic.
 The federal district judge denied the candidate relief because of her delay in bringing the case and because the pandemic had a small impact on signature gathering, as signatures were due early in the pandemic.